yuqiong11/nlp_text_summarization/evaluations/ReadMe.md

-Two evaluation criterions used in the project:
+Two evaluation criterions used in the project.
-1. rouge score
-2. n-gram abstractiveness